graetz23/JWave/README.md

 not match to the FWT & WPT algorithms which are requesting an even number of filter (scaling & wavelet) coefficients.

 However, those two wavelet transform algorithms are an example for one kind of a wavelet filtering.
-There are other ways (!) to filter or implement these algorithms; feel free. ;-) Furthermore, there is a new method beside forward( .. ) and reverse( .. ) of the FWT & WPT called decompose( ).
-This method allows for splitting a 1-D time signal into all possible filter levels or so in each posible wavelet space.
-The result is 2-D, starting with original signal; e.g. matrixResult[0][N].
-Therefore, the method decompose( .. ) replaces an often requested stepping method that stops a set level; just take the coeffs from the requested level p of the 2-D result;
+There are other ways (!) to filter or implement these algorithms; feel free. ;-)

-matrixResult[p][N].
-The methods forward( .. ) ande reverse( .. ) are always
+For each there is a forward( .. ) and reverse( .. ) method implemented.
+The original time series can be reconstructed by the reverse( .. ) methods with no losses; see examples or JUnit tests!
+Otherwise if a thresholding is applied to Hilbert space there is either a denoising or a data compression possible.

-performing the maximal number of steps of a given signal of length N=2^p |
+There are also new methods beside the old forward( .. ) and reverse( .. ).
-p:={0,1,2,3,..}.
-Each step or level p is add up to the coefficients form the level p-1 before.
-So the result is 1-D, which is a (!) wanted - great - advantage of these kind of wavelet algorithms; available due to the transforms are orthogonal (orthonormal).
+There are stepping forward( .. ) and reverse( .. ), that stop at a certain level, and decompose( .. ) and recompose( .. ), that supports all level of possible Hilbert spaces by using the stepping methods.

-The original time series can be reconstructed by the reverse( .. ) method with no losses; see examples or JUnit tests!
 Anyway, the implementation of JWave is based on several Design Patterns and hopefully appears user-friendly.
 Have a look at the the JUnit tests or at the Wiki pages for a detailed usage.